OpenTranslationBible/open-bible/en-GB/64.3 John/md/3-john-01.md

 ## 3 John 1:1

 From the elder,
-To the dear Gaius, whom I truly love.
+To the dear Gaius, whom I love in the truth.

 ## 3 John 1:2